 Do self employed individuals need health insurance?

-According to Investopedia, as of January 2019, it’s no longer required to have health insurance at a federal level.
-But it is still required at a state level in:
+According to Investopedia, as of January 2019, it’s no longer a federal requirement to have health insurance.
+But it’s still required at a state level in:

 - New Jersey